A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: Probabilistic Steady-State Analyses

-To apply worst-case analysis to integrated circuits, designers redefine the worst performance as the performance that bounds some desired percentage of performances (e.g., the 75th percentile) \cite{Director-1994}.
-With that revised definition in mind, the objective now becomes to identify the parameters, $P$, that guarantee that the likelihood of the circuit performance, $Z$, being no worse than the worst-case performance, $Z^{wc}$, is probability $\rho$.
+To apply worst-case analysis to integrated circuits, designers redefined the worst performance as the performance that bounds some desired percentage of performances (e.g., the 75th percentile) \cite{Director-1994}.
+With that revised definition in mind, the objective now becomes to identify the \stochps{}, $\s$, that guarantee that the likelihood of the circuit's \crit{}, $c$, is no worse than the worst-case \crit{}, $c^{\wc}$, is probability $\rho$.

 A worst-case analysis consists of two phases, construction and analysis \cite{Director-1994}.
-The construction phase identifies the worst-case parameters, and the analysis phase evaluates the circuit at those worst-case parameters simultaneously.
+The construction phase identifies the worst-case \stochps, and the analysis phase simultaneously evaluates the circuit at those worst-case \stochps.
 In the subsequent subsections, we will explain both steps.